emissary-ingress/emissary/user-guide/tls-termination.md

 1. You'll need a TLS certificate.
 2. For any production use, you'll need a DNS record that matches your TLS certificate's `Common Name`.
 3. You'll need to store the certificate in a Kubernetes `secret`.
-4. Configure other Ambassador TLS options using the `tls` module.
+4. You'll need a basic `tls` module configuration in Ambassador.

 All these requirements mean that it's easiest to decide to enable TLS _before_ you configure Ambassador the first time.
 It's possible to switch after setting up Ambassador, but it's annoying.